mahmoud-mohasseb/scssownframework/README.md

 builded with brand treversy tutorial check out the code and enjoy your classes with your private property just like
 # bootstrap framework 🔥

-👍 # clone and amend propierties
+👍 # clone and amend properties
 https://github.com/mahmoud-mohasseb/scssownframework.git